The Best Kitchen Faucets

 - Delancey, $350–550

-Of all the collections, we especially liked the Leland and Linden Collections.
-We’ll be the first to admit they’re not a huge departure from the American Standard designs, but we liked how both collections offered Touch2O, a range of faucet types, multiple handle options, and a range of finishes, including Chrome, Stainless Steel, and Bronze.
+Of all the choices, we especially liked the Leland and Linden Collections.
+We’ll be the first to admit they’re not a huge departure from the American Standard designs, but we liked how both collections offered Touch2O, a range of faucet types, multiple handle options, and a selection of finishes, including chrome, stainless steel, and bronze.
 Smaller but more distinctive collections include the Arabella and Allentown, which showcase delicate lines set off by unique and angular accents.